Crampton Hodnet

 Barbara Pym is an author that I will be devouring, hungrily and to the fullest extent whenever I can.
 Her prose is utterly hilarious, with a slight PG Wodehouse of the Oxford academic world thrown in as well as that sharp humour of Nancy Mitford and I adore her satirical wit which makes a mockery of Leggi tutto

 This was my first introduction to Barbara Pym.
-I had decided that I should read some of her books when I found out that she was said to be "the most underrated writer of the century".
-I was not dissapointed, I found her writing to be very witty, intelligent, and just all around hilarous.
-As someone
+I had decided that I should read some of her books when I found out that she was said to be "the most underrated writer of the century."
+I was not disappointed, I found her writing to be very witty, intelligent, and just all around hilarious.
+As someone Leggi tutto

 Pym’s very early and delightful Oxford comedy gently satirises both University and residents within an almost Shakespearean plot.
 Utterly readable wth a lightness and wit that sadly seems to now be unfashionable in more recent writings.
 Enjoy.